cooperrc/numpy_gsod2020/proposal.md

 #  Specific Aims

+I have three specific aims for this Google Summer of Docs proposal:
+1. Organize the
+current documentation,
-I have three specific aims for this Google Summer of Docs proposal: 1.
-Organize the current documentation, 2.
-Edit the current tutorials (Beginner's Guide, Array Creation, Indexing, Linear Algebra, and NumPy for Matlab) to move reference information into the Explanation Space, and  3.
-Build how-to materials with students.
+2. Edit the current tutorials (Beginner's Guide, Array Creation, Indexing, Linear Algebra, and NumPy for Matlab) to move reference information into the Explanation Space, and
+3. Build how-to materials with students.
 Each specific aim has an expected outcome for the proposal.

+These three specific aims are meant to make the documentation more welcoming for new users and provide structure for potential contributors.
+The aims also help to further the long term goal of continuing to grow the NumPy documentation community.

+# Expected Outcomes

+I have three expected outcomes as such:
-The expected outcomes are: 1.
-A revised documentation webpage that clearly separates the four spaces: tutorials, how-to, explanation, and reference, 2. new tutorials for: reading and writing arrays, array creation (np.zeros, np.ones, np.block, etc.), and element-wise vs. linear algebra operation in NumPy, and 3. a curated how-to space.
+1. A revised documentation
+webpage that clearly separates the four spaces: tutorials, how-to, explanation, and reference,
+2. new tutorials for: reading and writing arrays, array creation (np.zeros, np.ones, np.block, etc.), and element-wise vs. linear algebra operation in NumPy, and
+3. a curated how-to space.

 These expected outcomes will help new users progress through documents, provide potential documentation contributors with clear styles and formats, make current tutorials shorter and easier to follow, move explanations to a separate section, and new documentation contributors will be able to contribute small use cases to the how-to section without building entire Sphinx documentation.
 We want to continue to build our teaching-and-learning community.

+New documentation contributors can contribute small use cases to millions of users without building the entire Sphinx documentation.
+We want to continue to build our teaching-and-learning community.
+This proposed documentation will mimic current open source documentation such as Matplotlib, Divio, etc. New users and potential contributors will have an easier time learning to apply NumPy in their fields and software.

 The timeline for the project is __9/14-11/30__.
-Each outcome has a number of steps outlined below in the tables for Outcomes 1-3.
-The first steps are to build the documentation and separate content in the current tutorials into __Tutorial__, __How-to__, and __Explanation__ content.
-This will be done in the first three weeks of the project as part of Outcomes 1 and 2-revising the website and tutorials, respectively.
+The first step is to build the documentation and separate content in the current tutorials into __Tutorial__, __How-to__, and __Explanation__ content.
+This will be done in the first five weeks of the project as part of Outcomes 1 and 2-revising the website and tutorials, respectively.
 The proposed Documentation organization is shown in the Proposed Documentation below.